readbeyond/lachesis/README.rst

 ----

-**lachesis** automates the segmentation of a transcript into closed captions, by using POS tagging, sentence segmentation, and syntax parsing provided by one of the base NLP libraries below.
+**lachesis** automates the segmentation of a transcript into closed captions (CC), by using machine learning techniques and POS tagging/sentence segmentation/syntax parsing provided by one of the base NLP libraries below.

 It contains the following major functions:

--  download closed captions from YouTube (using ``youtube-dl``)
+-  download closed captions from YouTube
--  parse closed caption TTML files (using ``lxml``)
+-  parse closed caption TTML files
--  POS tagging a given text or closed caption file
+-  POS tag a given text or closed caption file
 -  segment a given text into sentences
--  segment a given text into closed captions, using different split algorithms
+-  segment a given text into closed captions (several algorithms are available)
--  prepare input files for training machine learning models
+-  train and use machine learning models to segment raw text into CC lines

 Installation
 ------------